- Video: 'Cherry Bomb' | Certified-Organic, JSS-Bred, Cherry x Grape Tomato from Johnny's Selected Seeds

 While it is possible to grow virtually any tomato with success in a high tunnel, some perform way better than others — mostly by dint of their particular disease resistances but also their growth habit.
 Here are our recommendations for varieties that yield well, taste great, and bear up well under conditions and disease pressures common in hoophouses and tunnels.
 For best results, take stock of the particular conditions in your tunnels and choose accordingly.

 All the tomato varieties in our greenhouse line-up are suited to high-tunnel growing.
-Because of their strong foliar disease resistance, they can perform more reliably than the field varieties.
+Because of their strong foliar disease resistance, they can perform more reliably in any protected culture setting than the field varieties can.

-In addition to foliar disease resistance, one of the main goals of a greenhouse tomato breeding program is to develop more "tidy" plant habits — fewer suckers, smaller leaves, more regular growth.
-Where space is at a premium, tidiness is a virtue.
-'Frederik' and 'Sakura' are two varieties in which tidiness is notable.
+In addition to foliar disease resistance, one of the primary goals of a greenhouse tomato breeding program is to develop more "tidy" plant habits — fewer suckers, smaller leaves, more regular growth.
+Where space is at a premium, tidiness is a virtue, and 'Sakura' is a variety notable for tidiness.

 For growers who have trouble with true heirlooms, the French Heritage Tomatoes bear mention.

-More broadly, this group is worth consideration for anyone who seeks the fine eating qualities but not the limitations and risks inherent in growing heirlooms — which can include lower disease resistance and yield.
+These are a half-dozen beauties well worth consideration for anyone who seeks the fine eating qualities but not the risks and limitations inherent in growing heirlooms — which can include lower disease resistance and yield, respectively.
+But that's the short version — read about each of these unique hy-looms in French Heritage Collection: The Best of the Old World Marries the New.

 CHECK DISEASE AT THE DOOR